lifemapper/LmQGIS/docs/README.txt

 Tools -- all dialog code. dialog code is all MVC,  View modules (ui visual components only)  all begin with ui_*.
 With a few exceptions where ui components were small and could be easily exist in a separate class in the controller module.
 All ui code uses PyQT for Qt4.x.
 The controller code itself are non ui_* prefixed.
 Every controller module inherits from its appropriate ui.
 This follows normal QGIS plugin protocols and conventions.
 The controller code works with the data model to inform the view in the ui view modules.
-Communication between dialogs is achieved through signals and the communication module which also ties the menu system in common/metools.  treeWeb.html is d3 javascript for achieiving fluid tree visualization communication between it and python in the MVC is achieved with a built in bridge kit in Qt.
+Communication between dialogs is achieved through signals for the menu system in common/metools.  treeWeb.html is d3 javascript for achieiving fluid tree visualization communication between it and python in the MVC is achieved with a built in bridge kit in Qt.